JobsonAlmeida/To-Do-List-Modified/README.md

 ## Goal

-This was a modification made to the [Todo-List](https://github.com/JobsonAlmeidaTech/To-do-List) project
+This was a modification made to the [Todo-List](https://github.com/JobsonAlmeidaTech/To-do-List) project.

 <p align="center">
 <img src="./images/to-do-list.jpg">